AdobeDocs/mobile-services.it-IT/help/using/usage/reports-action-paths.md

 >[!TIP]
 >
->Puoi usare un rapporto funnel per combinare la navigazione e le azioni in un unico rapporto.
+>You can use a funnel report to combine navigation and actions in one report.
 For more information, see [Funnel](/help/using/usage/reports-funnel.md).

 ![](assets/action_paths.png)